etiamz/optiscope/README.md

 What conclusions should we draw from this?
 Have Haskell & OCaml so advanced in efficiency over the decades?
 Or does BOHM demonstrate superior performance on Churh numerals onely?
 Should we invest our time in making optimality efficient, given that simpler, unoptimized approaches prove to be more performant?
 I have no definite answer to these questions, but the point is: Optiscope is onely meant to incorporate side effects into the call-by-need lambda calculus, & it is by no means to be understood as a reduction machine aimed at maximum efficiency.
 While it is true that Optiscope is a heavily optimized implementation of Lambdascope, this fact does not entail that it is immediately faster than more traditional approaches.
 For now, if you want to develop a high-performance call-by-need functional machine, it is presumably better to take the well-known Spinelesse Taglesse G-machine [^stg-machine] as a starting point.

 Now, there are two possible avenues to mitigate the performance issue.
-The first one: since interaction nets provide a natural means for parallelization (sometimes termed _microscopic parallelism_), it is possible to distribute interactions across many CPU/GPU cores, or even utilize a whole computing cluster.
+The first one: since interaction nets provide a natural means for parallelization (sometimes termed _microscopic parallelisme_), it is possible to distribute interactions across many CPU/GPU cores, or even utilize a whole computing cluster.
 The second one: it should be possible to apply a supercompilation passe before optimal reduction, to make it statically remove administrative annihilation/commutation interactions that plague most of the computation.
 (For a five-minute introduction to supercompilation, see [Mazeppa's README].)
 Of course, it is possible to mix both of the approaches, in which case optimal reduction might indeed become a strong competitor to traditinal reduction methods.

 [Mazeppa's README]: https://github.com/mazeppa-dev/mazeppa/blob/master/README.md